SteffenKn/WS2801-PI-web-server/README.md

 };
 ```

 - `port` is used for the webserver that provides the most routes.
-This may be publicly available.
+This may be publicly accessible.
-- `confirmationPort` is only needed if the auth mechanism is activated (`useAuth` is set to true).
-This webserver provides the confirmation routes for new registration.
-This should never be publicly available, at least until a proper confirmation website is available.
+- `confirmationPort` is only needed if the auth mechanism is enabled (`useAuth` is set to true).
+This webserver provides the confirmation routes for new registrations.
+This should never be publicly accessible, at least until a proper confirmation website is available.
-- `amountOfLeds` is used to define how many leds are connected to the Pi.
-This is only necessary if no other ledController is provided in the constructor.
+- `amountOfLeds` is used to specify how many leds are connected to the Pi.
+This is only necessary if no other ledController is specified in the constructor.
-- `useAuth` is used to define if the auth mechanism should be used or not.
+- `useAuth` is used to define whether the auth mechanism should be used or not.
 ## Functions

 ### constructor